twnanda/twnanda/content/articles/tipitaka/sutta/khuddaka/dhammapada/dhp-contrast-reading/dhp-contrast-reading-chap03%zh.rst

 ..
 [CFFn03-04] 〔敬法法師註03-03〕 11 註：保護勝利是指保護已獲得的初階觀智，不執著是指不執著於禪那，而繼續修行觀禪直至證悟聖道果。

 ..
 [NāradaFn03-01]  (Ven.
 Nārada 03-01) Citta is derived from the root cit, to think.
-The traditional interpretation of the term is "that which is aware of an object" (cinteti = vijànàti).
+The traditional interpretation of the term is "that which is aware of an object" (cinteti = vijānāti).
 Actually it is not that which thinks of an object as the term implies.
 If it could be said "it thinks" as one says in English "it rains", it would be more in consonance with the Buddha's teaching.
 From an ultimate standpoint citta may be defined as the awareness of an object, since Buddhism denies a subjective agent like a soul.
 According to Buddhism no distinction is made between mind and consciousness, terms which are used as equivalents for citta.

 ..
 [NāradaFn03-02]  (Ven.
-Nārada 03-02) Pahàtave is used in the sense of pahàtabba = should be shunned.
+Nārada 03-02) Pahātave is used in the sense of pahātabba = should be shunned.

 ..
 [NāradaFn03-03]  (Ven.
 Nārada 03-03) Because no two thought moments arise at a particular time.

 ..
 [NāradaFn03-04]  (Ven.
 Nārada 03-04) The imperceptible mind is immaterial and colourless.

 ..
 [NāradaFn03-05]  (Ven.
-Nārada 03-05) Guhàsaya§ - i.e., the seat of consciousness.
+Nārada 03-05) Guhāsayaṃ - i.e., the seat of consciousness.
 It is clear that the Buddha has not definitely assigned a specific basis for consciousness as He had done with the other senses.
 It was the cardiac theory (the theory that the heart is the seat of consciousness) that prevailed in His time, and this was evidently supported by the Upanishads.
 The Buddha could have adopted this popular theory, but He did not commit Himself.
-In the Paññhàna, the Book of Relations, the Buddha refers to the basis of consciousness in such indirect terms as ya§ råpa§ nissàya, dependent on that material thing.
+In the Paññhāna, the Book of Relations, the Buddha refers to the basis of consciousness in such indirect terms as yaṃ rūpaṃ nissāya, dependent on that material thing.
 What the material thing was the Buddha did not positively assert.
 According to the views of commentators like the Venerables Buddhaghosa and Anuruddha the seat of consciousness is the heart (hadayavatthu).

                     One wonders whether one is justified in presenting the cardiac theory as Buddhistic when the Buddha Himself neither rejected nor accepted this popular theory.